Proterra (bus manufacturer): History

 In January 2021, the company became publicly listed on the Nasdaq after a reverse takeover of a special-purpose acquisition company, ArcLight Clean Transition Corporation.

-In December of 2021 Gareth Joyce was appointed CEO effective January 1, 2022, while Jack Allen retired from the CEO role but continued to serve on the board.
+In December 2021, Gareth Joyce was appointed CEO, effective January 1, 2022, while Jack Allen retired from the CEO role but continued to serve on the board.

+On August 7, 2023, Proterra filed for Chapter 11 bankruptcy protection.
+Among reasons cited for the bankruptcy were supply chain disruption, leading to penalties for not meeting supplier contract commitments and for subsequent delayed deliveries, as well as the nature of the business of producing highly customized products for each transit agency, and over a period of 12 to 18 months, during which inflation cut into margins.

+In mid-November 2023, in the first of two bankruptcy proceedings, Volvo Group placed a winning $210 million bid for the Proterra Powered business line, which builds batteries and drivetrains for other heavy-duty vehicle builders.
+In the second auction, the transit bus manufacturing business line was sold to Phoenix Motorcars and the Proterra Energy business line which built charging systems for fleets of heavy-duty vehicles was purchased by Cowen Equity.

 Products

-EcoRide
+EcoRide (2010–2014)

 The Proterra EcoRide was the first battery-electric bus offered by Proterra, first shown as a prototype at the 2008 APTA Expo in San Diego with a 35 ft long composite body and range-extending hydrogen fuel cell auxiliary power unit (APU).
 The first EcoRide BE35, which omitted the APU, toured several cities in California in 2009.
 EcoRide was offered only with a lithium-titanate battery chemistry, which enabled fast on-route charging using the company's proprietary charger, but limited range.
 Foothill Transit was the launch customer, accepting delivery of several EcoRide BE35 buses in 2010.

 The EcoRide was replaced by the larger Catalyst in 2014.

-Catalyst
+Catalyst (2014–2020)

 The Proterra Catalyst was an evolution of the EcoRide, initially available as a standard 40 ft transit bus length in 2014 with the same fast-charging battery as the EcoRide and a similar composite chassis.
 A 35 ft Catalyst was introduced in 2015 to directly replace the earlier EcoRide.
 Also in 2015, Proterra introduced the extended range (XR) battery, which offered greater range with slow charging at a storage yard.
 In 2016, Proterra introduced the Energy Efficient (E2) battery which offered even greater range.
 In 2017, a second drivetrain option featuring two traction motors for greater efficiency (branded DuoPower) was introduced.
 In 2018, Proterra discontinued its proprietary overhead "blade" charger in favor of the then standardized SAE J3105 charging options.

 The Catalyst was replaced by the ZX5 line in 2020.